adtzlr/felupe/docs/howto/solid.rst

 Solid Body
 ----------

-The generation of internal force vectors and stiffness matrices of solid bodies are provided as assembly-methods of a :class:`felupe.SolidBody`.
+The generation of internal force vectors and stiffness matrices of solid bodies are provided as assembly-methods of a :class:`felupe.SolidBody` or a :class:`felupe.SolidBodyNearlyIncompressible`.

 ..  code-block:: python